fbpx

 6. Twist the cap tightly to seal the jar, ensuring a secure closure.

-Step 3: Processing the Jars
+Step 3: Process the jars

 fill the jars